Fast constrained sampling in pre-trained diffusion models: Conclusion

 \section{Conclusion}

-In this work, we presented a new algorithm for fast inference in pre-trained diffusion models under constraints.
-Our novel approach exploits a different gradient update that has different qualitative results and requires no expensive backpropagation operations through the model.
-Our method produces results comparable to the state-of-the-art with significantly less inference time.
-We also introduce a new layer inference task, which is enabled by our fast and high-quality constrained sampling algorithm.
-We believe that a fast and accurate method to sample from large pre-trained generative image models, under any condition, can have the potential to enable countless downstream applications that rely on utilizing a strong image prior.
+We presented a new algorithm for inference under arbitrary constraints in pre-trained diffusion models.
+Our approach exploits the relationship between the noisy image input and clean image output of the denoiser to approximate the Newton optimization steps with cheap forward passes.
+The images generated under linear and non-linear constraints are comparable to or better than state-of-the-art methods, at a fraction of the inference time.
+We offer a practical algorithm to sample from large pre-trained generative image models under any condition, with the potential to enable new training-free downstream applications that rely on a strong image prior.